Barrier-free Systems (M. Sc.)

 Barrier-free systems intend to enable all people, regardless of age and capacity limitations, to live independent and self-reliant lives.
 They respond to a changing society.
 Barrier-free systems create new and innovative employment opportunities.

-Architecture graduates study alongside computer scientists and care and social scientists within this programme.
-Three interdisciplinary project modules form the core of this programme.
-These modules are comprised of:
+Architecture graduates study alongside computer scientists and care and social scientists within this program.
+Three interdisciplinary project modules form the core of this program.
+These modules comprise:

 - Barrier-free Planning and Building ("Planen und Bauen", Faculty 1)